horizon-ui/documentation/website/README.md

-# Purity UI Docs
+# Horizon UI Docs

-The Documentation website for Purity UI Dashboard
+The Documentation website for Horizon UI Dashboard